 - Swiss army knife, or a multi-tool (camp setup, fixes, etc)

 - Duct tape (quick fixes, if you feel like being creative, or pretty much anything, it’s duct tape)

-- A USB battery to recharge all electronic devices
+- A USB battery, or solar charger to recharge all electronic devices.

 - Water toys (a colorful squirt toy, a mister, or whatever to cool down in the campgrounds on hot days)